 What ‘out-of-classroom’ or extra-curricular learning experiences will my child get?

-Pupils and families have the opportunity to join our afterschool cookery club that runs every week, details of which can be found in the extra-curricular timetable (link).
+Students and families have the opportunity to join our after-school cookery club that runs every week.

 Ms. C. Walsh